Tuvan language: Vowel harmony

 Tuvan has two systems of vowel harmony that strictly govern the distribution of vowels within words and suffixes.
 Backness harmony, or what is sometimes called 'palatal' harmony, requires all vowels within a word to be either back or front.
-Rounding harmony, or what is sometimes called 'labial' harmony, requires a vowel to be rounded if it is a high vowel and appears in a syllable immediately following a rounded vowel.
-Low rounded vowels /[ø] [o]/ are restricted to the first syllable of a word, and a vowel in a non-initial syllable may be rounded only if it meets the conditions of rounding harmony (it must both be a high vowel /[y] [u]/ and be preceded by a rounded vowel).
+Rounding harmony, or what is sometimes called 'labial' harmony, requires a vowel to be rounded if it is a close vowel and appears in a syllable immediately following a rounded vowel.
+Open rounded vowels /[ø] [o]/ are restricted to the first syllable of a word, and a vowel in a non-initial syllable may be rounded only if it meets the conditions of rounding harmony (it must both be a close vowel /[y] [u]/ and be preceded by a rounded vowel).
 See Harrison (2001) for a detailed description of Tuvan vowel harmony systems.

 Writing system

 Cyrillic script

-The current Tuvan alphabet is a modified version of the Russian alphabet, with three additional letters: Ңң (Latin "ng" or International Phonetic Alphabet /[ŋ]/), Өө (Latin "ö", /[ø]/), Үү (Latin "ü", IPA /[y]/).
+The current Tuvan alphabet is a modified version of the Russian alphabet, with three additional letters: Ңң (for IPA //ŋ//, Latin ng), Өө (for //ø//, Latin ö), Үү (for //y//, Latin ü).
 The sequence of the alphabet follows Russian, but with Ң located after Russian Н, Ө after О, and Ү after У.